Cybernetic-Biological/AI-Exosuit-MK-7/README.md

 # About the Cybernetic Biological Initiative

-The **Cybernetic Biological Initiative (CBI)** is an engineering initiative dedicated to researching and developing technologies that bridge artificial intelligence, robotics, embedded systems, wearable platforms, digital twins, and human-machine interaction.
+The **Cybernetic Biological Initiative (CBI)** is a long-term engineering initiative dedicated to exploring the intersection of artificial intelligence, robotics, cybernetics, embedded systems, digital twins, wearable technologies, scientific visualization, and advanced human-machine interaction.

-The AI Exosuit MK-7 is one of several long-term projects within the CBI ecosystem.
+The AI Exosuit MK-7 represents one of several flagship research platforms within the broader CBI ecosystem.

 ---

 # Disclaimer

-This repository is intended for educational, research, visualization, software engineering, and concept development purposes.
+This repository is intended for educational, research, software engineering, visualization, and concept development purposes.

 Concept artwork, fictional technologies, and speculative engineering designs are presented to communicate ideas and inspire discussion.
 They should not be interpreted as descriptions of existing commercial products or operational systems.